If you check the rules, you’ll find that a golf ball must weigh no more than 45.93 grams.

 - There’s barely any difference in weight averages across manufacturers, with just a 0.7 gram variance in average condition golf balls between Titleist, Top Flite, Dunlop, Wilson, Srixon, Pinnacle, Nike and Slazenger.

 As tedious as the weighing process was, on the whole I loved carrying out this experiment and dissecting the data.
 I’m happy with the outcome and believe a good variety of balls were tested in terms of both condition and manufacturer.
+In terms of their quality, balls ranged from beginner golf balls to top of the range models.
 There is also room to expand on the dataset in the future.